unifiedjs/collective/organizations.md

 collective.

 *   Member transfers the project to enactor
-*   If the project includes packages published on npm, member invites [**@wooorm**][wooorm] as a maintainer to all packages on npm
+*   If the project includes published packages, member invites [**@wooorm**][wooorm] as a maintainer to all packages
 *   Enactor transfers the project to the organization
-*   If the member is contributor on the team, enactor configures the member as a guest maintainer in [`github-tools`][gh-tools]
+*   If the member is contributor on the team, enactor configures member as a guest maintainer in [`github-tools`][gh-tools]
 *   Tooling will automatically update [permissions][] on GitHub and npm within 24 hours.
-    Enactor may have to manually perform destructive actions as reported by tooling
+    Enactor may have to manually perform actions as reported by tooling
 *   Enactor and member make sure the project matches other projects inside the organization, such as having a “Contributing” section, a proper license, etc.